tjvr/kurt/README.md

     image.save("scratch_cat.png")

+### Decompiler

-There's a script under `util/decompile.py` for exporting all the images, scripts, and most other stuff else in a Scratch project to separate files, with a folder for each sprite.
-It automatically makes a folder with the name `<project name> files` to put everything in.
+There's a script under `util/decompile.py` for exporting all the images, scripts, and most other stuff in a Scratch project to separate files, with a folder for each sprite.
+Think a Scratch [project summary](#note1) on steroids.
+It puts everything in a folder named `<project name> files`.
 Just pass it the path to your project file:

     $ python util/decompile.py tests/game.sb

+And get a folder structure a bit like this:

+    game files/
+        00 Stage/
+            backgrounds/
+                01 background1.png
+            backgrounds.txt
+            lists/
+            scripts/
+            variables.txt

+        01 ScratchCat/
+            costumes/
+                01 costume1.png
+                02 costume2.png
+            costumes.txt
+            lists/
+            scripts/
+                01 when gf clicked.txt
+            variables.txt

 ### Compiler
-There's also a proof-of-concept compiler under `util/compile.py` that takes a folder structure generated by decompile as an argument, and compiles all the images and scripts back into a .sb file.
-It's rather incomplete, and doesn't include lists or variables, and the scratchblocks parser complains at lots of things like `<` and `>` signs, but it kinda works...
+There's also a *proof-of-concept* compiler under `util/compile.py` that takes a folder structure generated by decompile as an argument, and compiles all the images and scripts back into a .sb file.
+It's rather incomplete, and doesn't include lists or variables, and the scratchblocks parser complains at lots of things like `<` and `>` signs, but it kinda works... :P

 Decompile the provided `game.sb`, edit one of the scripts (make sure your scratchblocks syntax is absolutely perfect), and then try compiling it!

 Again, just pass it the path to your project folder:

     $ python util/decompile.py "tests/game files"

 ## Licence